 There are few towns and cities in Germany which escaped the destruction of the Second World War, and those that did, managed to survive with little to no damage.
 Esslingen am Neckar is one of those few towns which survived completely in tact, therefore, preserving its very special and unique medieval appearance.
 The town is home to over 200 picturesque half-timbered houses which feels like one is stepping back into history, 500 years before.
-And when Christmas comes around, the town puts on a show like no other.
+And if you’re looking for unique Christmas Markets in Germany to visit, this is it!
+When Christmas comes around, the town puts on a show like no other.
 Medieval tents to peruse through searching for the best armor or perhaps the best stall to grab a cup of honey met (mead).

 Want to visit the BEST Medieval Market in Germany?
 PIN IT FOR LATER!!

-You’ll find this amazing market just a mere 20 minute train/car drive away from Stuttgart spread throughout the town with a the beautiful backdrop of the impressive Rathaus (city hall).
+You’ll find this amazing market is the perfect Christmas Market day trip from Stuttgart, just a mere 20 minute train/car drive away, spread throughout the town with a the beautiful backdrop of the impressive Rathaus (city hall).
 Upon entering the market, you’ll pass through what looks like perhaps a medieval entry with two towering guard stands.
 Directly in front of the Rathaus is an impressively tall Christmas tree with lights, which when thinking about it, now seem out of place.

 When: November 28th – December 22nd, 2017

 Opening Times: Opening Day 4 pm – 8:30pm, then Sunday – Wednesday 11 am – 8:30pm, Thursdays – Saturdays 11 am – 9:30 pm